 Learn more: Does Tea or Coffee Have More Caffeine?

 According to the USDA and EFSA daily intake of 400 mg of caffeine is considered to be safe.
 This is equivalent to 48-80 oz (1.4 – 2.4 liters) per day.
 If we take that the average cup is 8 oz you can safely drink 6-10 cups of oolong tea without consuming too much caffeine.

 If you are sensitive to caffeine avoid drinking too much oolong tea and pregnant women are advised to not consume more than 200 mg of caffeine, which is equal to 3-5 cups of oolong tea per day.

 Additionally, the flavonoids in tea can bind the iron found in plant foods, reducing absorption from the digestive system by 15-67%.
-So for people with low iron levels, it’s recommended to avoid drinking tea with meals and to consume vitamin-C rich foods to help increase iron absorption.
+So for people with low iron levels, it’s recommended to avoid drinking tea with meals and to consume vitamin-C-rich foods to help increase iron absorption.

 How to make oolong tea for weight loss

 Making oolong tea that may help you to lose weight is so easy, it’s like making every tea.
 You can use oolong tea bags or oolong tea leaves to make this delicious beverage.
-Also, you can combine it with green tea to increase overall impact.
+Also, you can combine it with green tea to increase the overall impact.

 Here are a few methods of preparing it for weight loss:

 Method 1: Making oolong tea with tea leaves with an infuser